jstyle5/Jaewhee-Test-Docs/docs/voice-call-video-call.md

 ---

-Step5: Once you choose filters, it will be applied on your screen acutomatically.
+Step5: Once you choose filters, it will be applied on your screen automatically.
 <br />